-These Rules enter into force on 1st July 2022 and supersede the following Rules:
+These Rules enter into force on 1st July 2024 and supersede the following Rules:

-• Common Structural Rules for Bulk Carriers and Oil Tankers, January 2021
+- Common Structural Rules for Bulk Carriers and Oil Tankers, January 2023 - Common Structural Rules for Bulk Carriers and Oil Tankers, January 2024

 These Common Structural Rules consist of two parts.
 Part One provides requirements common to both Double Hull Oil Tankers and Bulk Carriers and Part Two provides additional requirements applied to either Double Hull Oil Tankers or Bulk Carriers.